maximtyan/cv/README.md

 85. Byeon Kijun, Yeonju Choi, Maxim Tyan, and Jae-Woo Lee.
 2023.
 "A method for prediction of aerodynamic coefficients of a multi-wing aircraft using Viterna and Flat Plate method", Fall Conference of The Korean Society for Aeronautical and Space Sciences.
 Gangwon-do, Korea.
 86. Nguyen Nghia, Vinh Pham, Maxim Tyan, and Jae-Woo Lee.
 2023.
 "Empowering large-scale data analysis with an advanced gaussian process modeling framework", Fall Conference of The Korean Society for Aeronautical and Space Sciences.
 Gangwon-do, Korea.
 87. Alam Mohammad Irfan, Minji Kim, Maxim Tyan, and Jae-Woo Lee.
 2023.
 "A data-driven approach to estimate aircraft propeller noise".
 Fall Conference of The Korean Society for Aeronautical and Space Sciences.
 Gangwon-do, Korea.
+88. Kim, Min Ji, Maxim Tyan, Jae-Woo Lee.
+2024.
+"A New Logical Development Process for the Initial Concept of Eco-Friendly Next-Generation RAM Aircraft".
+Spring Conference of The Korean Society for Aeronautical and Space Sciences.
+Jeju Korea.
+89. Kwag, Dong Oh, Zin Win Thu, Maxim Tyan, Jeong Woo Suk, Jae-Woo Lee.
+2024.
+"Study on the Selection of Reliability-Based Eco-Friendly AAM Propulsion System Architecture Considering Failure Scenario".
+Spring Conference of The Korean Society for Aeronautical and Space Sciences.
+Jeju Korea.
+90. LV Thang Nguyen, Mohammad Irfan Alam, Maxim Tyan, Jae-Woo Lee.
+2024.
+"Comprehensive Modeling of Electric Propulsion System for High-fidelity eVTOL-AAM Flight Simulation".
+Spring Conference of The Korean Society for Aeronautical and Space Sciences.
+Jeju Korea.